nalcorg/nalcorg/docs/correspondence.md

 ### Edit Actions
 <kbd>![edit-actions](img/NALC/Edit/3.png)</kbd>

-Here you can see all of the Actions that were created for this Correspondence -- you can click on the Action and view its details on the right side (where you can update the details or the Action date), you can add a new Action by clicking on the '+' icon in the top right, or you can delete an Action by clicking the remove icon
+Here you can see any Actions that were created for this Correspondence -- you can click on the Action and view its details on the right side (where you can update the details or the Action date), you can add a new Action by clicking on the '+' icon in the top right, or you can delete an Action by clicking the remove icon

 ### Edit Linked Correspondences
 <kbd>![edit-linked-correspondences](img/NALC/Edit/7.png)</kbd>